 Eat healthy with a little help from 3SquaresVT!

-3SquaresVT is a federal USDA program (formerly food stamps) that can help stretch your food budget so you can put three healthy meals on your table every day.
+3SquaresVT can help you stretch your food budget so you can put three healthy meals on your table every day.

 If you are age 60 or over, click here to go to a page specifically for you!

 You may be eligible for 3SquaresVT if: